andyatkinson/andyatkinson.github.io/_posts/2023-07-28-code-with-jason-postgresql-sin-city-ruby.md

 [Sin City Ruby](https://www.sincityruby.com) was a new small single-track conference launched by Jason in 2022.
 I attended and had a great time.
 I met Jason there and a number of other Ruby programmers that I've stayed in touch with.

-Smaller single-track conferences with generous times between sessions are great ways to meet more industry folks and network.
+Smaller single-track conferences with a lot of time in between sessions are great for meeting people and networking. 😁

 I'm looking forward to the 2024 edition and meeting more people!
 The speaker line-up looks really good.